A discrete-time dynamical system of mosquito population: Abstract

 \section{Abstract}

-In this paper we study discrete-time dynamical system generated by the evolution operator of a wild mosquito population with a specific rates of birth and of emergence from larvae to adults.
+In this paper, we study a discrete-time dynamical system generated by the evolution operator of a wild mosquito population with specific rates of birth and emergence from larvae to adults.
 The death rates of larvae and adults are assumed to be constant.
-We find fixed points and under some conditions parameters we show global attractiveness of a fixed point.
+We find fixed points and under some conditions, on parameters, we show the global attractiveness of a fixed point.